company's logo

 7. Resilience in Pandemic: During the COVID-19 pandemic, supply chain finance played a crucial role in providing liquidity to suppliers, demonstrating the resilience and importance of this financing model.

-Selective Receivable Financing (Invoice Discountin
+Selective Receivable Financing (Invoice Discounting)

 Selective Receivables Financing, also known as Selective Invoice Financing or Invoice Discounting, is a type of short-term funding that allows businesses to borrow against specific invoices or accounts receivable1.
-This can be a useful tool for companies that need quick access to capital but may not qualify for traditional financing1.

 Invoice Discounting Vs Factoring